craftercms/docs/source/system-administrators/activities/delivery/configure-apache-vhost-delivery.rst

     <VirtualHost *:80>
         ServerName example.com

-        # Path where your actual Crafter CMS site resides on the server
+        # Path where your actual CrafterCMS site resides on the server
-        DocumentRoot /path_to_crafter/crafter/data/repos/sites/mysite
+        DocumentRoot /path_to_crafter/crafter/data/repos/sites/myproject

         RewriteEngine On

         # Assign crafter site/tenant for this vhost
-        # Remember to change mysite to your actual site name
+        # Remember to change myproject to your actual site name
-        RewriteRule (.*) $1?crafterSite=mysite [QSA,PT]
+        RewriteRule (.*) $1?crafterSite=myproject [QSA,PT]

         # Block outside access to management services
         RewriteRule ^/api/1/cache / [NC,PT,L]